Allx92/Digitization-Playbook/test_docs/docs/Prelim_Setup/prelim_setup.md

     3. **Computers:**
     - Turn on the two computers by pressing their power buttons located at the back of the units on the extreme left.
+    - A **WHITE** LED, ⚪ , should be iluminated once the workstation has been succesfully powered on.
     - Confirm that all cables currently connected to the computers are secure.

     <figure markdown>